demuller/privNanoAOD/README.md

 # privNanoAOD
-How to privately produce nanoAOD samples
+How to privately produce nanoAODv5 samples

 ## Setting up the framework